vando026/surgeon/README.md

 val path2 = Hourly(2022, 12, 24, List(18, 19, 20))
 ```

-Surgeon makes it easier to select monthly, daily, or hourly data by customer.
+You can select monthly, daily, or hourly data by customer.

 ```scala
 val path = Cust(Hourly(2022, 12, 24, 18), ids = 1960180360)